 - New York mandates weekly payment for manual workers.

-The biggest risk involves overtime tracking: Federal overtime rules require overtime to be calculated on a 7-day workweek, but semi-monthly periods routinely split workweeks across two separate paychecks.
+The biggest risk involves overtime tracking: Federal overtime rules require overtime to be calculated on a 7-day workweek.
 According to the Field Operations Handbook, you must track hours by workweek while paying semi-monthly, then accurately allocate overtime premiums to the correct paycheck.

 Managing semi-monthly payroll for hourly teams requires careful attention to federal overtime rules, particularly when workweeks split across pay periods.
-Your time tracking system must capture precise hours worked by workweek, while the payroll system must correctly apply federal and state overtime rules across split workweeks.
-Homebase's payroll software, time clock, and timesheets help capture and organize this data for successful semi-monthly payroll management.
+Your time tracking system must capture precise hours worked by workweek, while your payroll system must correctly apply federal and state overtime rules across split workweeks.
+Homebase's payroll software, time clock, and timesheets help record and organize this data for successful semi-monthly payroll management.

 Sources and Methodology